bdesvc/key-logger/README.md

 # Server
 The server is a simple CnC (c2) server for management written in Python.
-It also writes the strokes to a file so you can manage the easily.
+It also writes the strokes to a file so you can manage them easily.

 ![Files](https://i.imgur.com/NN71D7U.png)